 Outstanding questions:

-• Where were Esther’s parents from?
+were Esther’s parents from? - How

-• How many siblings did she have?
+many siblings did she have? - When

-• How did she meet Morris?
+did she meet Morris? - How

-• How did they move their possessions so frequently?
-How did they travel?
+did she end up in Milwaukee? - How did they move their possessions so frequently?

 Sources: